puppetlabs/puppet-docs/source/puppetdb/1/configure.markdown

 ### `gc-interval`

-How often, in minutes, to compact the database.
-The compaction process reclaims space, and deletes unnecessary rows.
+This controls how often, in minutes, to compact the database.
+The compaction process reclaims space and deletes unnecessary rows.
 If not supplied, the default is every 60 minutes.

 ### `node-ttl-days`

-The number of days with no activity (no new catalogs, facts, etc) before a node will be auto-deactivated.
+This sets the number of days with no activity (no new catalogs, facts, etc) before a node will be auto-deactivated.
 Nodes will be checked for staleness every `gc-interval` minutes.
 Manual deactivation will continue to work as always.

 If unset, auto-deactivation of nodes is disabled.

 ### `log-slow-statements`

-The number of seconds before a SQL query is considered "slow."
+This sets the number of seconds before an SQL query is considered "slow."
 Slow SQL queries are logged as warnings, to assist in debugging and tuning.
 Note PuppetDB does not interrupt slow queries; it simply reports them after they complete.

 The default value is 10 seconds.
 A value of 0 will disable logging of slow queries.

 ### `classname`

-The JDBC class to use.
+This sets the JDBC class to use.
 Set this to:

 * `org.hsqldb.jdbcDriver` when using the embedded database
 * `org.postgresql.Driver` when using PostgreSQL